 The Assembly Hall of Dongzhulin Monastery is designed in earth and wooden structure with 4 floors and 82 thick pillars.
 On the first floor, Tsongkhapa and his two disciples named Damarenqing and Kezhujie are enshrined.
 Some other enshrined Buddhism deities on the same floor are Sakyamuni, Avalokitecvara (Goddess of Mercy), Bhodisattva Manjusri, Bhodisattva Samantabhadra and Drolma.
 The chanting hall, Buddhist chapels and chambers for Buddhist imams are settled on the 2nd and 3rd floors.
 Among of those, the most impressive statues are the statue of Qingba Buddha (Maitreya) and the statue of Juewolakang (Sakyamuni).
 It also houses a huge Tangkar, which is 8.5 meters long and 5.2 meters wide, and is mostly unfolded on the Gedong Festival in December according to Tibetan calendar.

-There is no direct public bus to this monastery from Benzilan, so you will have to use local minibus which usuaolly charges RMB 30.00 per person one way
+Be advised: There is NO bus to this monastery from Benzilan, so you will have to take local minibus which usually charges RMB 30.00 – 50.00 per person one way